 Being their 2nd marriage, they knew what they wanted from the start, and that was to bring just their most intimate of friends and family to the table, under one (well, several) roofs – in one place, for an entire weekend event of gathering and good times, and celebrating with food and drinks all in one long table.

 Beach Plum Farm is a farm open to the public, offering farm visits to their plant gardens and animals, walks through the woods, and fresh cooked food directly sourced.
 Jill and Craig came across this little gem in their search for wedding venues in Cape May, because they knew they wanted a special weekend getaway for their guests.
-So they rented out all 5 cottages for their guests to stay in, and enjoyed a weekend full of activities, beautiful weather, and golf carting to the nearby beaches of Cape May.
+So they rented out all 5 cottages for their guests to stay in, and enjoyed a weekend full of activities, beautiful weather, and golf carting to the nearby beaches of Cape May, New Jersey.
 When I arrived, I knew this was definitely a place I’d want to return to, because it was not your typical type of beach venue you’d think of when you think of having a beach wedding or a destination wedding.
 But it was just right, an intimate setting away from it all, enjoying each other’s company, and basking in beautiful nature.

 Jill and Craig had a backyard wedding ceremony in the lawn of the main cottage.
 It was a spectacular view of a handful of people under the shade of a single tree, in the hot spring day, sitting on their comfortable lawn chairs, with a mix of emotions from happy laughter, to moving tears.
 Jill and Craig were surrounded by their children on either side in the ceremony – a family to be united as one.
 Their love was so intense and palpable for each other that it was really a site to see and feel.